Skip to main content

 The Compare tool can be used to move cell values up or down in your dataset.
-Concretely it helps you look at the previous or subsequent rows relative to your current row.
-You can think of it as looking back or forward to see what happened before or later in your dataset.
+It helps you look at the previous or subsequent rows relative to your current row.
+You can think of it as looking back (up in the dataset) or forward (down in the dataset) to see what happened before or later in your dataset.
+It is typically used after sorting by a column (oftentimes a date column).

 Configuration